Liam Payne And Cheryl Cole Welcome A Baby Boy, How They Kept Him Secret For Days

 Referring to Cheryl, Liam gushed, “I’m completely in awe of his incredible mother and how she has been the whole way through this, she’s really made my dreams come true.”

 “We haven’t named him yet but he’s already capturing hearts including mine.
 I feel very blessed.
-Happy Mother’s Day everyone!”
-He concluded.
+Happy Mother’s Day everyone!” he concluded.

 Liam’s Twitter bio has since been changed to read that he was the happiest man alive.